 Quick-Fixing: Near-Rationality in Consumption and Savings Behavior

-When optimizing consumption-savings decisions is costly, people may instead rely on quick-fixes, simple policy functions that avoid these costs.
-We introduce a model of quick-fixing.
-To study it empirically, we field a novel survey that measures households' consumption policy functions in response to income shocks.
-Almost 70% of households follow one of four simple quick-fixes that fully consume or fully save out of small shocks, but they abruptly adjust their behavior for large shocks.
-This behavior accounts for almost half of the cross-sectional variance in marginal propensities to consume, but is poorly predicted by other demographic and economic information.
-In an incomplete-markets model calibrated to match our evidence, we find that quick-fixing is near-rational: the average opportunity cost of quick-fixing is only $17 per quarter.
-Yet, this small, empirically realistic deviation from the rational model significantly alters aggregate consumption responses to income shocks of varying sizes.
+When changing consumption-savings plans is costly, people may instead rely on quick-fixes: simple rules that avoid these costs.
+We field a novel survey to measure households’ consumption responses to small and large income shocks.
+Almost 70% of households follow one of four quick-fixes and fully consume or fully save small shocks, abruptly adjust their behavior for large shocks, and thereafter behave similarly.
+In an incomplete-markets model, quick-fixing is near-rational: the average opportunity cost of quick-fixing is only $17 per quarter.
+Yet, this small and empirically realistic deviation from benchmark models significantly alters aggregate consumption responses to income shocks.